alan-turing-institute/clean-air-infrastructure/README.md

 # but they install fine.
 pip install -r containers/requirements.txt
 # This will fail on building fbprohet, but it installs it after.
-pip install -e 'containers/cleanair[models, traffic, dashboard]' pip install -e 'containers/odysseus' pip install -e 'containers/urbanair'
+pip install -e 'containers/cleanair[models, dashboard]' pip install -e 'containers/odysseus' pip install -e 'containers/urbanair'